microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 Step 1: Data assets have been scanned into the Purview Data Map [Review Lab 3: Managing Data Sources](./Lab-03%20-%20Managing%20Data%20Sources.md)

-Step 2: The relevant governance domains have been defined [Review Lab 4: Business Domains and Terms](./Lab-04%20-%20Business%20Domains%20and%20Terms.md)
+Step 2: The relevant governance domains have been defined [Review Lab 4: Governance Domains and Terms](./Lab-04%20-%20Governance%20Domains%20and%20Terms.md)

 Step 3: Data products have been created [Review Lab 5: Data Products](./Lab-05%20-%20Data%20Products.md)